jgharston/atari-bbc-basic/README.md

 All Atari control characters (```CHR$0``` to ```CHR$31```) can be printed, _except_ for ```CHR$13``` (&0D) which is the end-of-line character (CR, carriage return).
 It was not possible to change this to the Atari equivalent 155 (&9b) because that would clash with tknCOS (the internal token value for the COS function call).
 Internally BBC BASIC sometimes scans a tokenized line and stops when it encounters the EOL character (&0D).
 This would fail if EOL and tknCOS are the same value.
-If you really need the 'overscore' character, you can either poke &4D directly into the screen memory, bypass OSWRCH and write to CIO channel #0 directly, or redefine an otherwise unused character in the font (see **memory map** for details).
+If you really need the 'overscore' character, you can either poke &4D directly into the screen memory, bypass OSWRCH and write to CIO channel #0 directly, use ```COLOUR &0D:PLOT 69,POS,VPOS```, or redefine an otherwise unused character in the font (see **memory map** for details).

 ## Typing special characters